The Nature of Grayton Beach

 Surfing and Grayton Beach Surf Club

-Grayton Beach Surf Club started as an informal group of like-minded surfers.
-Now a bustling small business.
-They have surf boards for reasonable prices.
-And if you don’t know how to surf, they even have lessons.
+Grayton Beach Surf Club started as an informal group of like-minded surfers, and is now a bustling small business.
+They have surf boards for reasonable prices, and if you don’t know how to surf, they even have lessons.

 A woman sitting on a paddle board in the water off of the Gulf Coast